ashvardanian/StringZilla/README.md

 ![StringZilla banner](https://github.com/ashvardanian/ashvardanian/blob/master/repositories/StringZilla-v5.png?raw=true)

-Strings are the first fundamental data type every programming language implements in software rather than hardware — no CPU ships a dedicated "find substring" or "compute string hash" instruction.
+Strings are the first fundamental data type every programming language implements in software rather than hardware — the closest CPUs come to a "find substring" instruction is x86's `PCMPISTRI`, which is too slow and too narrow to build a library on, and nothing ships a "compute string hash" instruction at all.
-So most string-processing code still looks like `for (i = 0; i < length; ++i) if (text[i] == 'x') …` — a tangle of loops, branches, and per-character lookups, where the surrounding control flow is easily 10-100x more expensive than the character-level logic itself, whether the text is ASCII or UTF-8 encoded Unicode.
+So most string-processing code still looks like `for (i = 0; i < length; ++i) if (text[i] == 'x') …` — a tangle of loops, branches, and per-character lookups, where the surrounding control flow often costs more than the character-level logic itself, whether the text is ASCII or UTF-8 encoded Unicode.
 Worse, chewing through one byte or codepoint at a time squanders the hardware: a modern CPU carries dozens of 16-64 byte architectural registers, and hundreds of physical ones to feed out-of-order execution.
 StringZilla reaches for those [SIMD][faq-simd] and [SWAR][faq-swar] instructions directly, offering one of the widest, fastest, and most portable collections of text-processing primitives anywhere.